A Talk with An Elder Driver

 - Have you noticed new dents, scratches, or other damage to his or her vehicle?

-- Has he or she been warned by a police officer, about poor driving performance, or received a ticket for a driving violation?
+- Has he or she been warned or ticketed by a police officer for poor driving?

-- Has he or she experienced a near miss or crash recently?
+- Has he or she experienced a close call or crash recently?

-- Has his or her doctor advised him or her to limit or stop driving due to a health reason?
+- Has a doctor advised him or her to limit or stop driving for health reasons?

-- Is he or she overwhelmed by signs, signals, road markings, and everything else he or she needs to focus on when driving?
+- Is he or she overwhelmed by road signs, signals, markings, or other things while driving?

-- Does he or she take any medication that might affect his or her capacity to drive safely?
+- Does he or she take any medication that might affect the capacity to drive safely?

-- Does he or she stop inappropriately and/or drive too slowly, preventing the safe flow of traffic?
+- Does he or she stop inappropriately or drive too slowly, preventing the safe flow of traffic?

-- Does he or she suffer from Alzheimer’s disease, dementia, glaucoma, cataracts, arthritis, Parkinson’s disease, diabetes, or other illnesses that may affect his or her driving skills?
+- Does he or she suffer from Alzheimer’s disease, dementia, glaucoma, cataracts, arthritis, Parkinson’s disease, diabetes, or another condition that may affect driving skills?

-If you answered “yes” to any of the previous questions about an older driver, it is important to have caring, respectful, and non-confrontational conversations about his or her safety, as well as the safety of others on the road.
-Show genuine concern and understanding, and offer viable alternatives that will not injure the older driver’s self-respect and sense of independence.
-You might also consider taking a ride with an older driver to observe his or her driving skills, or encourage him or her to get a vision and hearing evaluation, or to enroll in an older driver safety class.
-You can also discuss your concerns with your loved one’s physician, and ask for recommendations.
+If you need to start a conversation about driving safety, it is important to be caring, respectful, and non-confrontational.
+Show genuine concern and understanding, and offer alternatives that will not injure the older driver’s self-respect and sense of independence.
+You might also consider riding with an older driver to observe, encouraging a vision and hearing evaluation, or suggesting a driving safety class.
+You and/or the older driver can also discuss concerns with a physician, who may have recommendations.

-The good news is that depending on the severity of the problem, older drivers may be able to adjust their driving habits to increase their safety.
-For example, they may limit driving to daylight hours and good weather, or avoid highways and high traffic areas.
+The good news is that, depending on the severity of the problem, older drivers may be able to adjust their driving habits to increase safety.
+For example, they may limit driving to daylight hours and good weather, or avoid highways and high-traffic areas.